ds-edu/DataScienceCapstone_OnlineRetail/README.md

 Recommendations:
 1. Requires attention and re-engaging.
 2. Perform sentiment analysis.
-Send surveys and ask for or review feedback and ratings to understand sentiments and determine what can be improved.
+Send surveys and ask for reviews or feedback.
+Identify areas for improvement to enhance the overall buying experience
-3. Whenever possible, drop small rewards such as re-activation bonuses or discounts on their next purchase.
+3. Whenever possible, drop small rewards such as re-activation bonuses or discounts on their next purchase
-4. Tease or entice with the benefits of becoming active or loyal customer.
+4. Tease or entice with the benefits of becoming active or loyal customer

 <font color='#fd4848'><b>LOYAL</b></font>
 - Frequent shoppers who are high spenders, and with its majority having purchased recently

 Recommendations:
-1. Re-engage by implementing rewards and loyalty programs, and exclusive perks
+1. Re-engage by implementing rewards, loyalty programs, and exclusive perks
 2. Run targeted ads for trending items and top items sold
 3. Offer subscription on frequently bought items (whenever applicable)